axel-lukongo/five-stars/readme.md

-To test the project you have to download minikube orh you can also use a docker compose
+To test the project you have to download minikube or you can also use a docker compose

 ## With docker compose